 Every year you’ll get a present from BankSA when your birthday comes around: a credit to your points account equivalent to 10 percent of your points earning in the previous 12 months.
 For example, if during the year you spent $24,000 (an average of $2,000 per month), you would earn 18,000 QFF points, and your bonus would be 1,800 QFF points.

 Redeeming your points

 Qantas points are best used for long haul flights, business class flights or flight upgrades.
-Avoid the merchandise catalogue, which does not offer good value for money spent.
+Avoid the merchandise catalogue unless you are desperate to burn points, because it doesn’t offer good value for money spent.

 Is the price worth it for you?

-The annual fee of $279 p.a. makes it a pricey card, although it’s far from being the most expensive of prestige cards.
-But the value of the complimentary benefits is well above that of other cards which charge more.
+Even though it costs only $179 in the first year, the ongoing annual fee of $279 makes it a pricey card, although it’s far from being the most expensive of prestige cards.
+But the value of the complimentary benefits is well above that of some other cards which charge more.

 If you are a regular overseas and interstate traveller who channels all possible expenditure through a credit card, you should be able to make good use of most of the ten inbuilt benefits while accumulating a hoard of rewards points.
-It could be the best $279 p.a. you’ll ever spend.
+It could be the best value $179 you’ll spend this year.

 I’ve had this card for about 12 months now.
 It earns Qantas points, which is why i got it.
 I also got a big points bonus to kick things off.
 The only downside is it only earns at 0.75 points per dollar.
 Otherwise it is a standard Visa card.